Probiotics and TMAO - It may seem like an odd combination but perhaps the connection has to do with prevention of heart diseases.

 While reducing your intake of TMA-containing foodstuffs will likely reduce the TMAO produced, it is not the only answer and in some cases can make your health worse, as the page on trimethylaminuria explains.

-Research published online just this month (February, 2015) points to a new risk factor for heart diseases related to the number of plaque segments and severity of calcified plaque burden in HIV patients: TMA.
+Research published online in February, 2015 pointed to a new risk factor for heart diseases related to the number of plaque segments and severity of calcified plaque burden in HIV patients: TMA.
 In this study, serum TMAO and choline were not the culprits, which contradicts previous research.

 Additionally, the exact way in which TMAO might lead to atherosclerosis is not known.
-Changes in body pathways that affect TMAO generation and atherosclerosis have been observed, and elevated TMAO levels have statistically correlated to an increased risk of having a myocardial infarction, stroke or death, but the way in which TMAO might lead to heart diseases is still a mystery.
-Therefore, there could be some factor in between TMAO generation and atherosclerosis which researchers do not yet understand.
+There appears to be a link between GDUT's, including TMAO, and higher carotid artery plaque burden.
+Additionally, changes in body pathways that affect TMAO generation and atherosclerosis have been observed, and elevated TMAO levels have statistically correlated to an increased risk of having a myocardial infarction, stroke or death.

-Assuming, however, that either the TMAO-heart disease theory or the TMA-heart disease theory prove to be true or partially true, the wild cards in the outcome are the types of microbes you have in your gastrointestinal tract to convert the dietary compounds to TMA, your genetic predisposition to heart disease, your genetic capacity to convert TMA to TMAO, some of the factors listed on the trimethylaminuria page, and the relative amounts of probiotics and TMAO you have.
+If either the TMAO-heart disease theory or the TMA-heart disease theory prove to be true or partially true, some of the wild cards in the outcome are the types of microbes you have in your gastrointestinal tract to convert the dietary compounds to TMA, your genetic predisposition to heart disease, your genetic capacity to convert TMA to TMAO, your dietary intakes, some of the factors listed on the trimethylaminuria page, and the relative amounts of probiotics and TMAO you have.

-Maybe TMA is the problem, maybe TMAO is.
+Maybe TMA is the problem, maybe TMAO is, or maybe they both are.
 Maybe there is much more to this story than we currently know.

 At least one major part of the heart disease equation based on the current TMAO/TMA theories is the probiotics and TMAO possibility.
-Tip the balance of microbes in your GI tract toward probiotic ones.
-Not only will this help your prevention of potential TMAO/TMA problems but it will give you the numerous health benefits that probiotics can provide.
+To reduce TMAO, tip the balance of microbial effects in your GI tract toward probiotic ones.
+Not only will this help your prevention of potential TMAO/TMA problems, but it will give you the numerous health benefits that probiotics can provide.

-Scientists can argue about whether or not TMA/TMAO causes heart disease and in what capacity.
+Scientists can investigate whether or not TMA/TMAO causes heart disease and in what capacity.
 To me, what is important is:

 That is a no-brainer to me: probiotics.